MOON-BOI-STUDIOS/MBU-SOLANA/README.md

 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.
 =======
-# For RADAR submission please go to the safe-mode branch! :)
+# For RADAR submission please go to the Moonboi_Safe_Build branch! :)
 >>>>>>> b41254cc657fbc33667d7eaa1df6f550a784f68d